 16 Top-Rated Attractions & Things to Do in the Blue Mountains, Australia

-Part of the Blue Mountains World Heritage Area is one of Australia's most famous wilderness areas.
-Encompassing more than a million hectares, including Blue Mountains National Park, it lies about 60 kilometers from Sydney in New South Wales and is one of the city's most popular day trips.
+The Greater Blue Mountains World Heritage Area is one of Australia's most famous wilderness areas.
+Encompassing more than a million hectares, including Blue Mountains National Park, it lies about 60 kilometers from Sydney, in New South Wales, and is one of the city's most popular day trips.

 Named for the blue haze emanating from its many eucalyptus trees, the Blue Mountains is a region of stunning mountain scenery, exceptional biodiversity, and rich Aboriginal heritage.
 Rugged rock formations, pristine eucalyptus forests, abundant wildlife, waterfalls, ravines, and more than 140 kilometers of hiking trails and heritage tracks make this a haven for nature lovers.